gb07bh/gb07bh/README.md

-- 👋 Hi, I’m @gb07bh and I'm new to git
+- 👋 Hi, I’m @gb07bh and I'm new to GitHub
 - 👀 I’m interested in Machine Learning and Artificial Intelligence Althou, I keep doing practice for C and C++ in my spare time.
 - 🌱 I’m currently learning Python